 Silver Springs should be spaced about 12"-14" apart, so you will be using six fasteners on the 7' board.
-Cut boards require fewer clips, depending on length.

 You may also see that you have some boxes of short clips (4") and these should be installed at the ends of the boards.
 If you have not received these clips or don't wish to install them, you should glue the ends of the boards together using Titebond Head joint adhesive.
 Apply liberally to head joints only, Wipe off excess with clean dry rag.